unicef/OoI-Intern-Assessment/README.md

-# UNICEF Office of Innovation Blockchain Team Intern Assessment
+# UNICEF Office of Innovation Intern Assessment

 Go as far as you can in the allotted time.